Tammo0987/yet-another-build-tool/README.md

 - **Dependency Management**: Implement features for managing transitive dependencies and conflict resolution.

 - **Plugin System**: Extend yabt's functionality by seamlessly integrating custom tasks and extensions through the plugin system.

-- **Optimized Compilation**: Introduce optimizations to speed up the compilation process and reduce build times.

-- **Integrated Code Quality Tools**: Integrate popular code quality tools such as Scalafix and scalafmt for comprehensive code analysis and formatting.
+For example integrate popular code quality tools such as Scalafix and scalafmt for comprehensive code analysis and formatting.

+- **Optimized Compilation**: Introduce optimizations to speed up the execution of the compilation process and reduce build times.

 ## License